Sober Living Resources for Ohio

 What Are Sober Living Houses?

-Sober livings are residences that offer safe, supportive, and trigger-free environments to individuals who are in early sobriety.
+Sober living houses are residences that offer safe, supportive, and trigger-free environments to individuals who are in early sobriety.
 Environmental factors play an important role during early addiction recovery.
 Choosing to live in an unsafe or emotionally unstable environment can easily lead to a relapse.
 This is especially true when a person chooses to live with family members or friends who are not supportive of their recovery goals.
-Sober livings ensure that people can live their lives away from troubling or potentially triggering circumstances.
+Sober living homes ensure that people can live their lives away from troubling or potentially triggering circumstances.
 While residing in a sober living home, residents can expect a high degree of peer support, structure, and a clean and sober environment.

 Residents agree from the outset to stay away from drugs and alcohol.
 Staff members enforce hours rules and administer drug tests regularly.
 Staff members also provide their guidance and support to help residents in early recovery deal with challenges healthily and productively.
 Staff members, who often live on-site, are also able to connect residents with any outside recovery-related resources they might require, as well as provide help in addressing any underlying issues that may be causing them to abuse drugs or alcohol.